Science Kids - Bringing Science & Technology TogetherScience for Kids

 Balloon Speakers

-Experiment with the compressed air in a balloon to amplify small sounds into big noises.
+Experiment with the tightly packed, compressed air inside a balloon to amplify small sounds into big noises.

 Balloon Speakers